The Data Management Canvas has landed.

 - Poor data management leads to increased risk, especially in the use of personal data.
 This opens up data controllers to fines and sanctions.

 - Consumers/Citizens lose trust and faith.
-They then do not participate, or where they do they do not wish to share their personal data.
+They then do not participate, or when they do, they do not wish to share their personal data.
 This leads to lower impact and a less successful project outcome.

 So in short, using the canvas helps deliver a successful smart project.